mfolsom/MeganFolsom_CV/README.md

 # Megan Folsom

-Software Developer and Technical Artist with expertise in agile, rapid prototyping, test-driven development, game creation and 3D content technologies.
+Software Developer with product background and expertise in agile, rapid prototyping, test-driven development.
+Recent experience creating games in unreal engine and working with 3D content technologies.
 Proven cross-functional collaborator adept in product management, design sprints, and rapid prototyping.
 Solid skills in Python, Ruby, and React, with proficiency in Unreal Engine/ Blueprint and some C++ experience.
+If I don't know how to do it, I'll figure it out.

 **Game Portfolio:** [ArtStation](https://meganfolsom6.artstation.com/)
 **Demo Reel:** [YouTube](https://youtu.be/c1WCWJC2VlI)